-Honeypots offer a powerful and exciting way of learning about attackers’ presence and methods.
-They contribute towards a security program that incorporates deception.
-However, honeypots can be tricky to set up and oversee.
-The open-source tool Modern Honey Network (MHN) by Anomali Inc (formerly known as ThreatStream) drastically simplifies the tasks of installing and managing low-interaction honeypots.
-Armed with MHN and access to an inexpensive public cloud provider, anyone can start experimenting with and learning from honeypots.
+Network honeypots offer defenders an enticing opportunity to learn about attackers’ presence and methods by incorporating deception into the organization’s security program.
+The open-source tool Modern Honey Network (MHN) by Anomali drastically simplifies the tasks of installing and managing low-interaction honeypots.
+Armed with MHN and access to a public cloud provider, anyone can start experimenting with honeypots.

 A key component of the Modern Honey Network is an easy-to-use web application called MHN Server.
-I’ll explain how to easily install this software below.
-First, let me show you why it might be worth your while to set it up.
-The MHN Server app, once installed per instructions below, makes it very convenient to deploy honeypots to other systems:
+I’ll explain how you can install it.
+First, let me show you why setting it up might be worth your while.

 Installing MHN Server

-You’ll be prompted for a few configuration parameters, including the desired username and password.
-Once the installation completes, you can connect to MHN Server by directing your browser to the server’s IP address or hostname over HTTP, at which point you’ll have the opportunity to log in.
+Once the installation finishes, you can connect to your MHN Server by directing your browser to the server’s IP address or hostname over HTTP.
+(If want to use HTTPS, you’ll need to take a few configuration steps.)

 Start Experimenting, See What You Learn

-As you can see, the Modern Honeypot Network tool makes it convenient and painless to deploy a variety of honeypot sensors with minimal expense.
-If you’d like to start experimenting, deploy two or more low-end servers using your favorite public cloud provider, install MHN Server software on one of them and deploy a few honeypots to others.
-The data you gather will help you understand attack trends and methods and might inspire you to experiment and learn in other creative ways.
+As you can see, the Modern Honeypot Network tool makes it convenient to deploy and oversee a variety of honeypot sensors with minimal expense.
+If you’d like to start experimenting, spin up a few low-end VMs using your favorite public cloud provider, install MHN Server software on one of them, and deploy a few honeypots to others.
+The data you’ll gather will help you understand attack methods and might inspire you to experiment and learn in other creative ways.